Maryland’s Protective Order Laws: Progress Made, Goals for the Future

 Room 350: 9:45 AM to 11:00 AM

-Moreover, we will focus on how to continue Maryland’s positive changes to protect domestic violence survivors.
+Moreover, the panel will focus on how to continue Maryland’s positive changes to protect domestic violence survivors.
 These changes might include such measures as lengthening the time period between the temporary and final hearing, allowing survivors to obtain restitution for property damage, and recognizing the crippling effects of coercive control.
-We will address the benefit of these types of changes from a point of view of the legal rights of petitioners and of the effect on their mental and social health.
-Join us as we analyze the dynamic landscape of domestic violence law, evaluating how it currently functions and envisioning a future shaped by more forward-looking policies.
+The panel will address the benefit of these types of changes from a point of view of the legal rights of petitioners and of the effect on their mental and social health.
+Join this session as it analyzes the dynamic landscape of domestic violence law, evaluating how it currently functions and envisioning a future shaped by more forward-looking policies.

 Panelists: